MattiaLimone/MattiaLimone/README.md

 </p>

-* 📖 Pursuing Master Degree in Data Science & Machine Learning at [University of Salerno](https://corsi.unisa.it/informatica-magistrale).
+* 📖 Artificial Intelligence Engineer at Leonardo S.p.A.

 * 💡 Open to collaborating on projects and innovative ideas.